 If you are coming to Lake Michigan College from another college or university, you may receive a maximum of 120 credits.
-College coursework completed with a grade of "C" (2.0) or higher at accredited, post-secondary institutions, which must be accredited by one of the Regional Accrediting bodies, to be considered for transfer.
+College coursework completed with a grade of "C" (2.0) or higher at accredited, post-secondary institutions, which must be accredited by one of the regional accrediting bodies, to be considered for transfer.
 If you want prior coursework reviewed for possible transfer credit, apply for admission to Lake Michigan College and have an official transcript of your previous academic transcripts sent to the Records Office.
-Courses completed with a grade of 2.0 or better on a 4.0 scale will be accepted.
+Only courses completed with a grade of 2.0 or better on a 4.0 scale will be considered for transfer.